copypastedeveloper/EventSourcingTodo/README.md

 EventSourcingTodo
 =================

-scaled down event sourced cqrs application with a ridiculouslt small domain, and some flaws
+scaled down event sourced cqrs application with a ridiculously small domain, and some flaws